 ROI?

-Yes, the return on investmen can be improved drastically by investing less of your money and by taking a morgage using standard leveraging practices.
+Yes, the return on investment can be improved drastically by investing less of your money and by taking a morgage using standard leveraging practices.

 Essentially a good CAP rate means that you get good cash flow, but only if you buy the property outright (cash) with no mortgage.